nift-sdks/nift-flow-sdk-docs/docs/sdk/android.md

 suspend fun connectToastHandler(): Flow<String>
 ```
 **Note:** Calling this will disable default toast message handling.
 To enable the default toast message handling again, please call `disconnectToastHandler`.
+**Note:** Because the nift card flow view has fixed elements that should not move, DO NOT PLACE THE NIFT CARD FLOW VIEW IN A SCROLLABLE VIEW.
+The library itself handles scrolling.

 To control how URLs are opened/displayed, please call `connectLinkHandler`.
 ```kotlin